top of page

 How is COVID-19 affecting children and teens' mental health?

-"The number of children and teenagers seeking help for anxiety or depression during the pandemic is rising across the country.
-A study by the Centers for Disease Control and Prevention (CDC) found that the percentage of children ages 5-11 seeking mental health care at emergency departments in 2020 increased by 24% from 2019.
+a study by the Centers for Disease Control and Prevention (CDC) found that the percentage of children ages 5-11 seeking mental health care at emergency departments in 2020 increased by 24% from 2019.
 For children ages 12-17, mental health-related emergency room visits increased 31% over the previous year."

 The impact of COVID-19 on children's mental health